Thoroughly Modern Millie

-Audio recording of the full article: "Thoroughly Modern Millie".

 Thoroughly Modern Millie is a 1967 American musical romantic comedy film directed by George Roy Hill and starring Julie Andrews.
 The screenplay by Richard Morris, based on the 1956 British musical Chrysanthemum, follows a naïve young woman who finds herself in a series of madcap adventures when she sets her sights on marrying her wealthy boss.
 The film also stars Mary Tyler Moore, Carol Channing, James Fox, John Gavin, and Beatrice Lillie.

 The soundtrack interpolates new songs by Jimmy Van Heusen and Sammy Cahn ("Thoroughly Modern Millie", "The Tapioca"), and Jay Thompson ("Jimmy") with standard songs from the 1910s and 1920s, including "Baby Face" and "Jazz Baby".
 For use of the latter, the producers had to acquire the rights from General Mills, which had used the melody with various lyrics to promote Wheaties for more than 40 years.

 The film was nominated for seven Academy Awards and five Golden Globe Awards.
 It became the eighth highest-grossing film of 1967 in North America.
 In 2000, it was adapted into a stage musical of the same name.

 Plot

 In the New York City of 1922, flapper Millie Dillmount is determined to find work as a stenographer to a wealthy businessman and then marry him—a "thoroughly modern" goal.
 Millie befriends the sweet yet naive Miss Dorothy Brown as the latter checks into the Priscilla Hotel.
 When housemother Mrs. Meers learns that Miss Dorothy is an orphan, she remarks: "Sad to be all alone in the world."
-Unbeknownst to Millie, Mrs. Meers sells her tenants into sexual slavery.
+Unbeknownst to Millie, Mrs. Meers sells her tenants into white slavery.
 Those without family or close friends are primary targets.

 At a Friendship Dance in the dining hall, Millie meets devil-may-care paperclip salesman Jimmy Smith, to whom she takes an instant liking.
 However, she carries on with her plan to work for and then marry a rich man, and when she lands a job at Sincere Trust, she sets her sights on the attractive but self-absorbed Trevor Graydon.
 Jimmy later takes her and Miss Dorothy on an outing to Long Island, where they meet eccentric widow Muzzy Van Hossmere.
 Jimmy tells the girls that his father was Muzzy's former gardener.
 Millie begins to fall for Jimmy, but then she sees him summon Miss Dorothy from her room for a late-night rendezvous, and assumes the worst.

 Millie is even more determined to stick to her plan and marry Trevor.
 One morning, she goes to work dressed as a flapper and attempts to seduce him, but her effort fails.
 Eventually, Trevor meets Miss Dorothy and falls in love with her, and vice versa, leaving Millie heartbroken.
-Meanwhile, Jimmy's attempts to talk to Millie are continually thwarted by no-nonsense head stenographer Miss Flannary.
+Meanwhile, Jimmy's attempts to talk to Millie are continually thwarted by no-nonsense head stenographer Miss Flannery.
 He eventually climbs up the side of the building and when he finally manages to talk to Millie, she tells him that she is quitting her job as Mr. Graydon is no longer available.